ClaraCogswell/ciroh-ua_website/docs/policies/DataAndCodeSharingPolicy/Recommendations.md

      - Rapidly changing datasets
      - Data with extensive sharing and license restrictions
    - **Cost of use:**
-     - Free for researchers up to 20 GB per user
+     - Free for researchers up to 20 GB per user (more available upon reasonable request)
      - Free for permanently published data
    - **Where to go for help:**
      - [HydroShare Help](http://help.hydroshare.org)
      - Email help@cuahsi.org to reach the CUAHSI HydroShare team
-     - HydroShare short videos on CUAHSI YouTube channel
+     - HydroShare short videos on CUAHSI YouTube channel in the HydroShare How To Playlist

 2. **CIROH Cloud Amazon S3 storage via CIROH’s AWS account and Google Buckets, Azure, On-Premise**
    - **When to use:**